Orbis Gradient 6

 Check out Orbis' blog to see articles and content with a focus on criminal and juvenile justice, child welfare, evidence-based interventions, and other matters affecting our communities.

-4 Motivational Interviewing Processes That Can Promote Behavior Change
+Motivational Interviewing Processes to Promote Behavior Change

 Posted by Orbis Partners on Aug 25, 2022 9:00:00 AM